KSU College of the Arts

 - All groups are responsible for tents, tables, chairs and displays.

-- All tables and tents must be weighted for stability.
+- All tables and tents must be weighted for stability in rain and wind.

 - Each artist/group is responsible for their own form of collecting payment for sales.